microsoft/FluidFramework/examples/data-objects/inventory-app/README.md

 # @fluid-example/inventory-app

-Minimal sample demonstrating use of the SharedTree API.
+Minimal sample demonstrating use of the legacy SharedTree and new SharedTree API.
+Includes both direct usage as well as leveraging a custom React hook to bind a view to the new SharedTree.

 <!-- AUTO-GENERATED-CONTENT:START (README_EXAMPLE_GETTING_STARTED_SECTION:usesTinylicious=FALSE) -->